-Please contact the Office of Financial Assistance if you need additional aid for 2014-15.
+Please contact the Office of Financial Assistance if you need additional aid for 2015-16.
 Once you have been advised by the Office of Financial Assistance, you can complete an alternative loan application by selecting one of the lender options listed by clicking the link below or by applying through another lender of your choice.
-Alternative loans should be the LAST resort as they are more expensive than federal Stafford student and parent loans.
 Make sure that you research the loan benefits and fees thoroughly so that you can choose the lender that best suits your needs.
 You have the right to select any alternative loan lender.
 The link to the list provided is meant to assist you and not to indicate that FMU limits your lender choice or has a preference for the lender you use.

 Note that private loan applicants are now required to read, sign, and return additional disclosures, including a self-certification form, in addition to signing a promissory note.
 Most lenders will also require the school to certify the student’s eligibility for a private educational loan.
 This certification may come to you after you have returned the initially requested information to the lender; therefore, you are encouraged to follow your lender’s instructions and to monitor the application process carefully.